rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vMX/Roteamento-OSPF/index.md

 sudo -E clab dep -t conf/lab/ospf-lab.clab.yaml
 ```
 !!! warning "Attention"
-    Devices need time to be initialized and configured, the lab (graphite) may already be available and you cannot access the devices. </br>
+    The devices need time to be initialized and configured, the lab (graphite) may already be available and you cannot access the devices. </br>
 !!! info "Tip"
-    To view the container logs and verify that it has been configured, you can use:
+    To view the container logs and check if it has already been configured, you can use:
     ```bash
     docker logs <container_name> -f
     ```

 ## **3. Access**

-There are two ways to access the devices on the network:
+There are two ways to access devices on the network:

 - **Access via SSH to the routers**: Use an SSH client to connect to the routers using the IP address of each device or the name assigned by Containerlab, along with the login credentials provided.
-The management IP address of each router is displayed after the execution of the lab by Containerlab.
+The management IP address of each router is displayed after the lab is executed by Containerlab.

     Example: